onedata/onepanel/README.md

 About
 =====

-SPanel enables interactive installation of Veilcluster using Web GUI.
+onepanel enables interactive installation of Veilcluster using Web GUI.

 Goals
 -----